-The Laboratory of Fluid Mechanics & Turbomachinery (LFMT) was established in 1985 and it is part of the Energy Department of the School of Mechanical Engineering, Aristotle University of Thessaloniki.
-The facilities of LFMT cover an area of 400m2 (laboratory and office facilities).
+The Laboratory of Fluid Mechanics & Turbomachinery (LFMT) was established in 1985 and is part of the Energy Department of the School of Mechanical Engineering, Aristotle University of Thessaloniki.
+The facilities of the LFMT cover an area of 400m2 (laboratory and office facilities).

-Apart from the experimental infrastructure, the LFMT is equipped with CPU power capable of massive computations for the numerical modelling of complex flow problems.
-The LFMT has two clusters of 22 and 16 processors for High Performance Computing.
-The LFMT has developed a full 3D Navier-Stokes parallelized and vectorized computer code for the solution of incompressible or compressible (up to M=6), laminar or turbulent flow problems, incorporating the most advanced Reynolds-stress turbulence models and all eddy-viscosity models, linear and non-linear, used by the aeronautics industry.
-Currently, the LFMT has started developing an in-house code for Large Eddy Simulation.
-The LFMT has also licenses for the most modern commercial CFD software for the simulation of industrial flow problems.
+Apart from the experimental infrastructure, the LFMT is equipped with computational resources for the numerical modelling of complex flow problems.
+The LFMT has two clusters of 22 and 16 processors, respectively, for High Performance Computing, and has developed a full 3D Navier-Stokes parallelized and vectorized computer code for the solution of incompressible or compressible (up to M=6), laminar or turbulent flow problems, incorporating the most advanced Reynolds-stress turbulence models and all eddy-viscosity models, linear and non-linear, used by the aeronautics industry.
+Currently, the LFMT is developing an in-house code for Large Eddy Simulation (LES).
+The LFMT also has licenses for the most modern commercial CFD software for the simulation of industrial flow problems.

-The scientific research work of the LFMT has been published in the highest quality International Journals on Fluid Mechanics and Turbomachinery such as the Aerospace Science and Technology, the International Journal of Heat and Fluid Flow, Journal of Applied Thermal Engineering, AIAA Journal, Journal of Fluid Mechanics among others, while it has a constant presence in European and International Conferences such as the ASME Turbo Expo Conference, the AIAA AVIATION Forum, the AIAA SciTech Forum, the European Turbomachinery Conference and others.
-In 2010, the LFMT organized, with great success, the 7th Panhellenic Conference on Fluid Mechanics in 2010 and will organize the 12th Panhellenic Conference on Fluid Mechanics in 2021.
+The scientific research work of the LFMT is published in top-rated International Journals in the fields of Aeronautics, Fluid Mechanics and Turbomachinery, such as the Aerospace Science and Technology, the International Journal of Heat and Fluid Flow, the Journal of Applied Thermal Engineering, the AIAA Journal, and the Journal of Fluid Mechanics.
+Furthermore, the LFMT has a constant presence in European and International Conferences such as the ASME – Turbo Expo Conference, the AIAA AVIATION Forum, the AIAA SciTech Forum, the European Turbomachinery Conference and others.
+The LFMT successfully organized the 7th Panhellenic Conference on Fluid Mechanics in 2010 and will organize the 12th Panhellenic Conference on Fluid Mechanics in 2021.

 The LFMT became a recognized close-partner of MTU Aero Engines GmbH for the research on the thermal recuperation technology for aero engines.